dynamsoft-docs/capture-vision-docs/parameters/reference/image-parameter/grayscale-enhancement-modes.md

 # GrayscaleEnhancementModes

-GrayscaleEnhancementModes provides some image processing methods to enhance the quality of the grayscale image.
+Parameter `GrayscaleEnhancementModes` provides some image processing methods to enhance the quality of the grayscale image.
 By default, the library does no image preprocessing.
 Assume your image has distorted features that can be solved by common image processing methods, this parameter can help you get a higher quality grayscale image by shifting the order of the preprocessing algorithms used (if at all).

 ## Example